 The reality is, there is no magic formula, special time or precise method to potty training.
 As each child is unique, your potty training process will have to be distinctive.
-It's important to remember not to feel pressured to have your child wearing underwear and accident free by age 3: every child has their own internal time frame and it will all come together eventually.
-There are however, some basic tenants to toilet training.
-First of all there are the signs of readiness:
+It's important to remember not to feel pressured to have your child wearing underwear and accident-free by age 3: every child has their own internal time frame, and it will all come together eventually.
+There are, however, some basic tenants to toilet training.
+First of all, there are signs of readiness:

-To get started, have your child pick out a potty chair: there are so many on the market these days.
-My youngest daughter loved the “princess throne” that made a "ta-da" sound whenever she urinated in it.
+To get started, have your child pick out a potty chair - there are so many on the market these days.
+My youngest daughter loved the 'princess throne' that made a "ta-da" sound whenever she urinated in it.
 It proved hours of fun for the whole family.
-Then whenever your child shows signs of needing to urinate or have a bowel movement you should ask him if he wants to sit on the potty chair.
+Then whenever your child shows signs of needing to urinate or have a bowel movement, you should ask him if he wants to sit on the potty chair.
 Always explain what you're asking of him and why.
-For instance, if he/she doesn't want to sit on the potty, then empty the dirty diaper into the potty chair and explain that, that is where poop and pee go, in the toilet.
+For instance, if he/she doesn't wish to sit on the potty, then empty the dirty diaper into the potty chair and explain that this is where poop and pee go, in the toilet.
 There are also a plethora of books out that you can read to your child that explains the ins and outs of using the toilet in a way that they can relate to and understand.